claws/cookiecutter-python-project/README.rst

 The Python project structure produced by this Cookiecutter template contains the following items:

 - A minimal README.rst file.
 - A Makefile that automates common developer tasks, such as:

   - Run unit tests.
   - Run code coverage checks.
   - Run style compliance checks.
   - Run type annotations checks.
   - Generate documentation.
   - Generate, test and upload a project release to PyPI.

 - A ``setup.py`` file used to generate project install and releases.
 - A ``CONTRIBUTING.rst`` guide.
 On Github this file is shown when sending a pull request or an issue.
 This file gets included in the generated documentation.
 - an empty ``CHANGELOG.rst`` file.
 This file gets included in the documentation.
 - A ``License`` file that defaults to the MIT License.
 Change this if you choose a license other than MIT.
 - A ``tests`` directory containing a basic unit test (using unittest) and a shell script that can be used to test a wheel distribution of the package.
 - A ``.travis.yml`` file for continuous integration setup.
 - A ``docs`` directory with a pre-configured Sphinx documentation setup.
 It
   contains:

-    - A minimal index.rst page
+  - A minimal ``index.rst`` page

   - A user focused page containing information such as install, API and a link to the change log.
-    - A change log file.

   - A developer focused page containing information such as contributing, testing, code coverage, style compliance, type annotations and documentation.

 - An ``examples`` directory with a minimal example script.
 This script is called and tested as part of the unit tests.

 It is assumed that the new Python package will eventually be:

 - hosted on Github (or perhaps GitLab)
 - published to PyPI (using bdist_wheel)
 - linked to ReadTheDocs.

 The generated docs have some references and links to those sites.